linus04-bit/CMTProject/README.md

 ## Formulae
 Certain variables, such as "*gridsize*" or "*leaves_days*", as well as  computations applied in this project come from ["*Quantifying the impact of urban trees on air quality in Geneva, Switzerland*", Kofel et al, EPFL 2023](https://infoscience.epfl.ch/entities/publication/40973cec-92bd-4171-b671-817c28a88f64).

+The formuale used for the calculation of the net ozone uptake comes from ["*FlorTree: A unifying modelling framework for estimating the species-specific pollution removal by individual trees and shrubs, Manzini et al., 2023.*"](https://www.sciencedirect.com/science/article/pii/S1618866723001383)

 ## Usage of AI
 Artificial Intelligence such as ChatGPT(Version: GPT-4V (Vision) architecture) and Microsoft Copilot (Version: Microsoft Copilot, powered by GPT-4.
 (2024)) was used in this project.
 The main use concerned explaining certain code, such as the implementation of *ctypes*, and debugging of code.
 The function "*my_strndup*", located in "*Functions/b_extract_data_and_memory*", was entirely created by ChatGPT.